SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 However, they probably still have an MMT system.
 The lack of following the Base Case matters.
 Why?
 It is because under a full MMT Base Case no nation is obliged to issue foreign debt.
-Private citizens and corporation might want to, might do so, but the government does not.
+Private citizens and corporations might want to, might do so, but the government does not.
 They can pay all debts in their own currency and have no need to borrow a foreign currency.